Meet Nick

 Personal

 Nick plans to remain a lifelong Pittsburgher, where he resides with his wife and children.
 Major influences are his grandparents, Eddie Van Halen, Milton Friedman, Ayn Rand, Winston Churchill, George Orwell, and Alfred Hitchcock.
 His interests do not include golf, beachfront property, or expensive wine (although he does enjoy homemade wine).
-He is an average writer with something to say…
+On good days, he is an average writer with something noteworthy to say…

 Our Mission